StackVista/stackstate-docs/stackpacks/integrations/kubernetes.md

 #### Events

+The Kubernetes integration retrieves all Kubernetes events from the Kubernetes cluster.
+In addition to this, `Element Properties Change` events will be generated in StackState for changes in Kubernetes objects.

 ##### Kubernetes events

-The Kubernetes integration retrieves all events from the Kubernetes cluster.
 The table below shows which event category will be assigned to each event type in StackState:

 | StackState event category | Kubernetes events |
 | :--- | :--- |